Teradata/python-driver/README.md

 #### Transformation, Key Size, and MAC

 A transformation is a string that describes the set of operations to be performed on the given input, to produce transformed output.
-A transformation specifies the name of a cryptographic algorithm such as DES or AES, followed by a feedback mode and padding scheme.
+A transformation specifies the name of a cryptographic algorithm such AES, followed by a feedback mode and padding scheme.

 The driver supports the following transformations and key sizes.

 Transformation              | Key Size
 --------------------------- | ---
-`DES/CBC/NoPadding`         | 64
-`DES/CBC/PKCS5Padding`      | 64
-`DES/CFB/NoPadding`         | 64
-`DES/CFB/PKCS5Padding`      | 64
-`DES/OFB/NoPadding`         | 64
-`DES/OFB/PKCS5Padding`      | 64
-`DESede/CBC/NoPadding`      | 192
-`DESede/CBC/PKCS5Padding`   | 192
-`DESede/CFB/NoPadding`      | 192
-`DESede/CFB/PKCS5Padding`   | 192
-`DESede/OFB/NoPadding`      | 192
-`DESede/OFB/PKCS5Padding`   | 192
 `AES/CBC/NoPadding`         | 128
 `AES/CBC/NoPadding`         | 192
 `AES/CBC/NoPadding`         | 256